renebarto/baremetal/doc/04-setting-up-common-options.md

 15:     message(STATUS ${text} ${list_str})
 16: endfunction()
 17:

+...
 ```

 This function prints a text followed by a list of values, separated by spaces.
-This can be used for single values, but also for a list of compiler definitions.
+This can be used for single values, but also for a list of e.g. compiler definitions.

 ## CMake function show_target_properties